dpmerrell/dpmerrell.github.io/about.md

 I studied math and physics as an undergrad.
 This background has its benefits, though I've had a lot of catching up to do in CS.

-I hope that this blog evolves into something useful and interesting.
+I hope this blog evolves into something useful and interesting.

 ![profile photo]({{ site.url }}/assets/profile_photo.JPG)